AntonioDehesa/tilop/AI/Deep Learning.md

 Form of regularization to help prevent overfitting.
 During training, units are randomly dropped, along with their connections.
 This helps prevent units from co-adapting too much.

+## YOLO

+You Only Look Once.
+Helps by detecting and classifying images, as well as creating bounding boxes.

+Why YOLO?

+Prior detection systems repurpose classifiers or localizers to perform detection.

+They apply the model to an image at multiple locations and scales.
+High scoring regions of the image are considered detections.

+YOLO applys a single neural network to the full image, so it only looks at the image once.
+This network divides the image into regions and predicts bounding boxes and probabilities for each region.
+These bounding boxes are weighted by the predicted probabilities.
+So, one advantage of YOLO would be that it looks at the whole image at test time, so its predictions are informed by global context in the image.

+It also makes predictions with a single network evaluation, unlike systems like R-CNN, which require thousands for a single image.
+This makes it extremely fast, more than 1000 times faster than R-CNN and 100 times faster than Fast R-CNN.

 ## Source
 Python for computer Vision with OpenCV and Deep Learning, by Jose Portilla